 Regardless of the specific destinations included in an itinerary, multi generational trips require a unique approach to planning.
 This type of trip needs to work for different energy levels and different schedules (naptime!) while allowing quality time together and an amazing experience for travelers of all ages.
-I have planned many family trips and so in this post I share with you my top tips for a successful multigenerational family vacation to Italy, France of Spain.
+I have planned many family trips and so in this post I share with you my top tips for a successful multigenerational family vacation to Italy.

 Why is multigenerational family travel popular?

 So why are more families traveling together these days?
 Today’s world demands a fast pace of life to squeeze it all in.
 Often both parents are in the work force.
 Kids are active in sports, clubs and extra-curriculars, and teens have after-school jobs and busy social calendars.
 Family time is at a premium.

 Traveling with extended family is a great way to connect and enjoy one another in greater depth than at annual holiday get togethers.
 Bringing everyone together for an extended period of time, while discovering new experiences, is a rewarding investment in the family dynamic, particularly if differing ages, travel styles, and predilections are catered for and everyone leaves happy.